Track Your Golf Practice. Start Improving Faster. Start practicing.

 Every putt tells a story

-Putting is the most practiced and least tracked part of golf.
+Putting is one of the most practiced parts of golf - and one of the least tracked.
+Without tracking your putting practice, it’s difficult to see real improvement.
 You roll a few balls on the practice green, sink a couple, miss a couple, and walk away with no idea whether you are getting better.
 Fairway Journal gives your putting practice structure.

 Set up distance-based rows - five meters, four meters, three meters, two meters, one meter - and log how many you attempt and how many you make at each distance.
 Over multiple sessions, patterns emerge.
 Maybe you are deadly inside two meters but your lag putting from five meters needs attention.
 Maybe you never practice the three-meter range where most second putts end up.